n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 At the same time, a Kafka Consumer is subscribed to the "classificationlabel"-Topic and is waiting for labels published by image classification service.
 As you can see from the code above, the labels are rerouted to the JavaScript frontend without being altered in any way.

 To run the Spring Boot application, navigate to the [generic-realtime-image-classification-webapp](https://github.com/n-kostadinov/generic-realtime-image-classification-webapp) and run from Maven by typing "mvn spring-boot:run".
-However, it is IMPORTANT - before running the Spring Boot application you should start the Apache Kafka Broker.
+However, you should start Apache Kafka before running the Spring Boot application, otherwise, the Spring Boot application won't find a Kafka broker to subscribe to.

 ## Starting Apache Kafka